-- A faculty member must be willing to prepare an exam.
-If a faculty member is unavailable to prepare an exam, the challenge cannot go forward.
+- A faculty member must be willing to prepare for an exam.
+If a faculty member is unavailable to prepare for an exam, the challenge cannot go forward.

-- Credit by examination may not be received for any course which is a prerequisite to one for which credit has been previously granted.
+- Credit by examination may not be received for any course that is a prerequisite to which credit has been previously granted.

 - In order to challenge, the student must not have previously failed the course nor have been enrolled in it during the semester for which the exam is requested.

 - A student may challenge a course only once.

 - Credit by examination cannot be used to satisfy Victor Valley College’s 12 unit residency requirement for the Associate Degree.

 - A maximum of 32 units earned through nontraditional means (CLEP, AP, DANTES, Department Exam, Military) may apply toward the Associate Degree with no more than 15 units permitted for college courses graded on a Pass/No Pass basis.
 This limitation does not apply to units earned at the Air Force's community college (CCAF).